timsunpang/goal-quest/sample-project-proposal-master/README.md

 ## Minimum Viable Product

-ResolutionQuest is a web application inspired by HabitRPG built using Ruby on Rails and React.js.
+GoalQuest is a web application inspired by HabitRPG built using Ruby on Rails and React.js.
 FresherNote allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your